 Nantucket, MA 02584

 If you forgot your cowboy boots, you can find some here!
 Make this your LAST STOP before you head to the boat.
-Grab a Tito's Cocktail - handmade with love from TEXAS.
+Grab a Tito’s Vodka cocktail - handmade with love from TEXAS.
 Mingle with our favorite BBQ Chefs from Texas and around the country!
-Live band from Austin, Chef entertainment on the Grill, spirited cocktails and a last glass of Rosé.. savor the last moments of the 2018 Festival and plan to do it all again next year!!
+Live band from Austin’s Lucas Hudgins & the First Cousins, Chef entertainment on the grill, spirited cocktails and a last glass of Rosé… savor the last moments of the 2018 Festival and plan to do it all again next year!!

 Kevin Williamson, Chef/Owner, Ranch 616